-This device contains three (3) CT inputs for measuring the three phase currents.
-The phase current inputs can be configured to a nominal current of 1 A or 5 A with the DIP switches (for more information, please refer to the DIP switch settings chapter).
+This device contains four (4) CT inputs for measuring the three phase currents and the residual current.
+Both the phase current and the residual current inputs can be configured to a nominal current of 1 A or 5 A with the DIP switches (for more information, please refer to the DIP switch settings chapter).